Artenes/springbootstudy/README.md

 - check about CORS

-- check about relationships in hibernate for lazy loading relationships

 - add support to check style

-- fix timestamp handling, needs to save as +0 and retrieve in -4

 - see how to do stress test on spring boot app